CodeYourFuture/syllabus/docs/guides/create-a-react-app.md

 These are correct and necessary - don't change them.

-(You should expect deployment of your react apps to be slower than your old "vanilla JS" apps, due to the build process that takes place.)
+(You should expect deployment of your React apps to be slower than your old "vanilla JS" apps, due to the build process that takes place.)